erikkastelec/hass-WEM-Portal/info.md

 Integration must be configured in Home Assistant frontend: Go to `Settings > Devices&Services `, click on ` Add integration ` button and search for `Weishaupt WEM Portal`.

+After Adding the integration, you can click `CONFIGURE` button to edit the default settings.
+Make sure to read what each setting does below.

 Configuration variables:

 - `username`: Email address used for logging into WEM Portal